Leila Alaoui: Life and work

 Alaoui was born in Paris to a Moroccan father and a French mother, and grew up in Marrakesh, Morocco.
 During her childhood and adolescence, she was regularly exposed to tragic stories of migrants drowning at sea while undertaking hazardous journeys, which she interpreted as stories of social injustice.
-When Alaoui turned 18, she moved to New York City to study photography at the City University of New York.
+When Alaoui turned 18, she moved to New York City to study photography at the Graduate Center of the City University of New York.
+She also attended Hofstra University from 2000 to 2003.
 Alaoui felt that studying in the United States allowed her to become "even more exposed to questions of belonging and identity construction".
 She returned to Morocco in 2008.

 Alaoui believed that photography and art could be used for social activism, and should be used for "reflecting and questioning society".
 As a result, she chose to focus her work on social and national realities of cultural identity and diversity, migration and displacement.
 To do this, she used image creation, reports and studio video installations.
 One of her commonly used techniques was to set up a portable studio in a public place such as a market square and to invite interested passers-by to be photographed.
 Alaoui stated that her inspiration for this type of portrait photography came from Robert Frank's portrayal of Americans in the post-war era, such as in The Americans (1958).
 Alaoui often emphasizes her subjects, minimizing the background of some of her portraits.

-Art critics described her work as "post-Oriental", referring to the theory of Orientalism proposed by Edward Said.
+Art critic Lara Atallah described her work as a "rebuke [of] the orientalist discourse", referring to the theory of Orientalism proposed by Edward Said.

 Her photos were published in The New York Times and Vogue.
 She also completed assignments for the Spanish TV reality show El Mago.
 In 2013, she was commissioned by the Danish Refugee Council to create a series of portraits of refugees in Lebanon.
 The project was called Natreen ("We Wait").
 In 2013, she created a video installation entitled Crossings, describing the journeys of Moroccans travelling to Europe.
 In 2015, she completed a photographic assignment "Everyday Heroes of Syria", in Lebanon, Jordan and Iraq, focusing on Syrians living in refugee settlements.
 The project was completed for the Danish Refugee Council, the European Commission Humanitarian Aid Office and ActionAid.